mars-schmutz/librarian/README.md

-# Book Wizard
+# Librarian

-Book Wizard is a Blender addon to easily generate a library-like collection of book objects.
+Librarian is a Blender addon to easily generate a library-like collection of book objects.

 ## Installation

-To install Book Wizard, go to Blender Preferences > Addons > Install and select the .zip file.
+To install Librarian, go to Blender Preferences > Addons > Install and select the .zip file.

 ## Features